BlogTone and etiquette

 60-Second Proofreading Checklist (Before You Hit Send)

-2. Check tone: does it sound like an order?
-If yes, add “Could you please…”
+2. Check tone - does it sound like an order?
+If yes, add "Could you please..."

-3. Replace vague words (“ASAP”, “later”) with a clear time
+3. Replace vague words like "ASAP" or "later" with a clear time.

-5. If it’s client-facing: run it through a tool that understands local patterns
+5. If it's client-facing, run it through a tool that understands local patterns.

 FAQ